-You know that thing where you’re writing markdown and you hit Enter expecting a new line, but nothing happens?
-Or you hit it twice and get a massive paragraph gap when all you wanted was a subtle break?
+You hit Enter in your markdown expecting a new line.
+Nothing happens.
+You hit it twice and get a canyon-sized paragraph gap.
+All you wanted was a subtle break.

 Table of contents